Future Cities Research Network

 The fact that most of the data will be transmitted wirelessly poses a real exposure to all sources of security attacks.
 This means that a very reliable and strong encryption method that can outperform the current encryption techniques is required.
 At our University in the Telecommunications Engineering Research Group a new encryption method that uses parallel computing has been designed and tested where the complexity is very high and the resulted delay in the encryption process is negligible.
 This method is named “Anglia 1”.

 In this proposal, the research in advanced computing will consider the security of cloud computing by deployment of data offloading on a middleware that will be supporting a mobile cloudlet which is a medium between the core server and the mobile device.
 The aim is to ensure cloud computing end-to-end secure and privacy features for trustable data acquisition, transmission, processing and legitimate service provisioning.

 This research on the privacy and security of data will be part of designing suitable smart network infrastructure that can have their own security protocols which are able to work harmoniously with the proposed confidentiality and authentication techniques.
 Gateways play good role in connecting devices to the network.
 However, an interfacing between gateways and IP has to be stable in routing and resource allocation management.
 This means that it is essential to convert the current IP protocol to hoist larger address spaces than the current addressing capacity of IPv6 in order to suit large number of connected sensors.

 If you wish to be considered for this project, we strongly advise you contact the proposed supervisory team.
-You will also need to formally apply for our Telecommunications PhD.
+You will also need to formally apply for our Engineering and the Built Environment PhD.
 In the section of the application form entitled 'Outline research proposal', please quote the above title and include a research proposal.